top of page

 • Final day includes a morning debrief at 9:30am, followed by fieldwork in the afternoon.

-11. What can I expect from the fieldwork?
+6. What do participants receive from the fieldwork?

 • Continuing Education Credits

-During the SAFE Training, you will have access to a robust support system designed to ensure a smooth and effective learning experience.
+During the SAFE Training, participants have access to a robust support system designed to ensure a smooth and effective learning experience.

 • Boots on the Ground Coordinator: A local coordinator will be on-site to direct you to where you need to go for in-person activities and ensure logistics run smoothly.